Knowledge Base Sections ▾

 Cheap alternative to GitHub Copilot without limits

-GitHub Copilot has become the standard for the AI assistant in the editor, but its subscription model has two problems that every active developer eventually hits.
+GitHub Copilot has become the standard for AI assistants in the editor, but its subscription model has two problems that every active developer eventually hits.
 The first is a fixed monthly fee, regardless of whether you wrote a hundred lines or none during that period.
-The second, more painful issue is the monthly limits on premium requests to top models (GPT and Claude): once the limit is exhausted, the assistant either refuses to work or silently falls back to a weaker model, and the quality of suggestions drops at the worst possible moment.
+The second, and more painful one, is monthly limits on premium requests to top-tier models (GPT and Claude): once the limit is exhausted, the assistant either refuses to work or silently drops to a weaker model, and the quality of suggestions drops at the most inconvenient moment.

-The alternative is to cancel the subscription and switch to pay-as-you-go: connect your own API key to the editor and pay only for tokens actually sent.
-In this article, we will explain how to connect a jg- key from the Gonka network to Cursor, Continue.dev, Cline, and other clients, get frontier models for $0.003 per million tokens, and forget about monthly limits.
-We will compare costs based on typical usage, demonstrate step-by-step switching, and discuss the nuances of this approach.
+The alternative is to cancel the subscription and switch to pay-as-you-go: connect your own API key to the editor and pay only for tokens actually used.
+In this article, we will explain how to connect your jg- key from the Gonka network to Cursor, Continue.dev, Cline, and other clients, get frontier models for $0.0032 per million tokens, and forget about monthly limits.
+We will compare costs at typical volumes, show step-by-step switching, and discuss the nuances of this approach.

 Why the Copilot subscription hits a ceiling